Ph.D. in Mathematics Education

-This program is a traditional, on-campus program.
-Students who enter the program with a Master's degree typically finish in four or five years.
+This program is an on-campus program designed to be completed in four or five years.
 Most students in the program are supported as teaching assistants (TAs).
 For details, see our financial support page.
 Some additional information about our program can be found on our Graduate Studies page.

 The application deadline for this program is February 15.
 All application materials must be received by this date in order to be considered for admission to the program starting the following Fall semester.
 This program only admits students starting in the Fall semester.

 Our Mathematics Educators: The mathematics educators in our program bring a range of research expertise that incorporates both quantitative and qualitative research methods.
 Below are brief descriptions of our mathematics educators’ research interests.

 Jodie Novak (Ph.D.
 Mathematics, Oklahoma State University): Dr. Novak’s work focuses on the mathematical preparation of pre- and in-service mathematics teachers.
 Over the last 12 years, she has been involved with eight, multi-year partnerships with local school districts to support the professional development of K-12 mathematics teachers.
 These efforts always focus on deepening teachers’ mathematical knowledge for teachers but often through different mechanisms such as supporting teachers to engage in lesson study or to adopt a new curriculum.
 Dr. Novak led the Math Teacher Leadership Center, a 6.5 year, $5.3M NSF project, which developed and researched a blended delivery master’s program for secondary math teachers and a math teacher leadership program.
 She is currently wrapping up, in collaboration with Oklahoma State University, a 5-year, $1.2M NSF funded project, Initiating a Foundational Research Model for Secondary Mathematical Knowledge for Teaching, to develop a model for studying secondary teachers’ mathematical knowledge for teaching exponential functions.
 These projects provide opportunities for graduate students to engage in research and to develop their capacity in delivering professional development.
 She works regularly with K-12 math teacher leaders to develop their leadership capacity for developing and delivering math professional development.
 In addition, Dr. Novak brings an equity-minded focus to her work.